 Each of the four distinct analysis methodologies is designed to compensate for inherent weaknesses in the others.
 For example, Dynamic File Analysis can compensate for Zero-Day attacks that are not detected during the Security Community Analysis phase.
 By avoiding malware analysis that strictly focuses on one methodology, the analyst is more likely to be shielded from false negative results.

 In addition to the built-in indicators of compromise, Malware Analysis supports indicators of compromise written in YARA.
 YARA is a rule language, which allows malware researchers to identify and classify malware samples.
-This allows IOC authors to add detection capabilities to RSA Malware Analysis by authoring YARA rules and publishing them in RSA Live.
+This allows Indicators of Compromise (IOC) authors to add detection capabilities to RSA Malware Analysis by authoring YARA rules and publishing them in RSA Live.
 These YARA-based IOCs in RSA Live will automatically be downloaded and activated on the subscribed host, to supplement the existing analysis that is performed in each analyzed file.

 This figure depicts the functional relationship between the Core services (the Decoder, Concentrator, and Broker), the Malware Analysis service, and the NetWitness Server.